fotonauts/activr/README.md

 end
 ```

+### Entities

 An entity represents one of your application's model involved the activity.

+By convention, the entity that correspond to the user performing the action should be named `:actor`.

 Entity's class is inferred thanks to entity name, so by default the `:picture` entity have the `Picture` class, but you can still provide the `:class` option to specify another class.

-By convention, the entity that correspond to the user performing the action should be named `:actor`.
+### Activity humanization

 The `humanize` method defines a sentence that describes the activity and it is a [Mustache](http://mustache.github.io) template.
 Let's change the generated sentence by a better one: